 Here’s our list of the best video editing software for beginners:

 You can use VideoProc for virtually any video, including those shot with iPhone, Android, GoPro, DJI, or any 4K DSLR or mirrorless camera.
-It supports more than 70 formats and you can even use videos of 8K resolution (most software supports up to 4K).
+It supports more than 370 input formats and you can even use videos of 8K resolution (most software supports up to 4K).
 Special features such as deshake and denoise are great for GoPro footage in particular.
 With preset export options, you can easily share your finished product on sites like YouTube and Facebook.

 VideoProc is very simple to get started with, although it has plenty of options for more advanced users.
 The website support section provides comprehensive tutorials, but you can always contact email support should you need additional assistance.